 Unfortunately, there’s no way to guarantee you’ll grab a featured snippet.
 Google selects the most helpful content for this coveted spot.

-However, you can increase your odds by formatting content similar to common featured snippets.
-For example, a question directly followed by a brief answer (definition), a table (table) containing stats or data, or with numbered items listed as H2s or H3s (list).
+For example, your content may be more likely to rank if you pose a question directly followed by a brief answer (definition), include a table (table) containing stats or data, or feature numbered items listed as H2s or H3s (list).

 “People also ask” (PAA) also appears near the top of the first page of search results.
 Each question expands with the answer underneath, giving quick answers to questions with the option to click to learn more.